blackwhites/decision-center-api-samples/README.md

 - Each sample is provided with specific instructions.

 # Issues and contributions
-For issues and suggestions please use the [GitHub issue tracker](../../issues).
+For issues and suggestions please use the [GitHub issue tracker](../../issues), remember to specify the feature you are using.

 # License
-This project are licensed under the [Apache License 2.0](LICENSE).
+This project is licensed under the [Apache License 2.0](LICENSE).

 # Notice
 © Copyright IBM Corporation 2020.